Wil-Ro/BlogPosts/posts/Major Work/Laptop.md

 This wouldn't be a great battery life for most devices but using an E-ink display runs means we can run the display directly from the Rpi's 3v gpio pin and it only ever consumes power on refreshes so I think this could last much longer.
 Its something I definitely want to try and measure once this project is finished.

 ### The sim-card
 If I'm wanting to use this laptop outdoors, it would be nice to be able to do so without having to tether it to my phones Wi-Fi hotspot.
 After a bit of research I found hats and boards for the raspberry that support sim-cards and support most protocols.
-This seems like a really fun chance to explore a technology I've barely ever touched, but I'm currently yet to finish looking into its feasibility and whether its worth buying a board for.
+This seems like a really fun chance to explore a technology I've barely ever touched.

 ## The Keyboard